 In 1999, the Supreme Court of Canada ruled that unless it can be shown that the NCR patient in question poses a “significant threat” to public safety, proven with evidence that extends beyond the mere fact that the patient is mentally ill, then the review board is compelled to issue an absolute discharge.
 This is the precedent the review board considered when examining Li’s case.
 And it would seem that Li has given no indication over the last eight years to suggest he poses even a marginal threat to society now that he’s being treated.
 To say otherwise would require singling out his mental illness as being culpable under the law.

-Beyond his psychotic break on the Greyhound bus, back when he was undiagnosed with paranoid schizophrenia, Li’s record is crystal clear.
+Beyond his psychotic break on the Greyhound bus, Li’s record is crystal clear.
 There is absolutely no evidence to suggest he would re-offend now that he is under treatment, and it is nonsensical to claim Li would stop taking his medication when he has shown outstanding devotion to continuing his treatment program and crippling regret over what transpired on the Greyhound bus.

 It is most troubling that many of those who have come out against the review board’s decision to grant Li absolute discharge do seem to think that having a psychotic disorder like schizophrenia is grounds for persecution.